Arnaud-Dorthe/ApocalypseDynamics.CE/README.md

 ### Introduction
 First of all, we would like to thank our sponsors for making this project possible.
 See the list of our [sponsors](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki/Sponsors).

-To know more about the Apocalypse Dynamics documentation, click on the [Wiki](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki) link.
+To read the Apocalypse Dynamics documentation, click on the [Wiki](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki) link.

-To know more about the roadmap and progress reports, click on the [Projects](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/projects) link.
+To get insights about the roadmap and progress reports, click on the [Projects](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/projects) link.

 ### User guide